Concursive/concoursesuitecrm-community/src/languages/readme.txt

 File: dictionary_*.xml

-The phrase dictionary contains the majority of text that is displayed in Centric CRM.
-This file can be edited online using the Centric CRM Language gateway.
+The phrase dictionary contains the majority of text that is displayed in Concourse Suite Community Edition.
+This file can be edited online using the Concourse Suite Community Edition Language gateway.
 This allows one or more developers to work on the translation at the same time, and to just work on the changes since the last update.

-New translations may find it useful to work offline initially and then send the document to Centric CRM for processing.
+New translations may find it useful to work offline initially and then send the document to Concourse Suite Community Edition for processing.

 ----------------------------------------------------------------------------